philschanely/course-web2/src/pages/activities/project-3.md

 Follow this process:

 1. Thoroughly analyze the wireframes to ensure you understand the required layout overall for each page template and responsive stop.
-2. Use a new "Page" in sketch for each set of device-specific mockups and place each mockup on its own Artboard.
-So you should have at least three Pages in your sketch file (smartphone, tablet, desktop) each with three artboards (home page, portfolio page, article page).
-This will make things easier to sync with InVision.
-Note that for this deliverable the Mobile page is the only one that must have artwork in it.
+2. Use a new "Page" in Figma for each set of device-specific mockups and place each mockup on its own Artboard/Frame.
+So you should have at least three Pages in your Figma file (smartphone, tablet, desktop) each with three artboards/frames (home page, portfolio page, article page).
-3. Create a Project in InVision for just the mobile device size you design named `Web2 P3 YOURLASTNAME Mobile`.
-Add the professor as a collaborator on each project.
-4. Synchronize your Sketch file assets with each corresponding InVision project...
-A Page in Sketch corresponds to a Project in InVision and each Artboard in Sketch becomes a Screen in InVision.
-Set up navigable hotspots to simulate the interaction between the homepage and an article page in each project.
+3. Set up navigable hotspots to simulate the interaction between the homepage and other pages you've prototyped using Figma's prototype features.

-***Ensure your work is synced to InVision before the deadline***
+***Complete your work in Figma and submit the corresponding assignment by the deadline.***

 </Subpage>
 <Subpage slug="b">